aityahya/aityahya.github.io/README.txt

-Personal website of Manuel Ignacio López Quintero
+Personal website of Abdelaziz Ait Yahya
 -------------------------------------------------

 You are free (as in freedom and as in free of charge) to use, change and share: